-When working with a specialist agency such as Envisage, we would guide you on these points and in some areas take complete control if you require.
-This can be very useful when you have another full time job to carry out!
+When working with a specialist agency they will guide you on these points and in some areas take complete control if you require, this can be very useful when you have another full time job to carry out!

-Every square meter of your exhibition stand needs to work hard to communicate your brand.
-However, this doesn’t mean cramming every inch of your stand with copy-heavy graphics or display cases.
-Use of brand colours, interesting materials and innovative lighting can be just as effective.
-High-level branding and strong graphics that communicate a central theme.
-This can help to grab people’s attention, and deliver the ‘wow-factor’.
+Every square meter of your stand needs to work hard to communicate your brand, but this doesn’t mean cramming every inch of your stand with copy-heavy graphics or display cases.
+Use of brand colours, interesting materials and innovative lighting, high level branding and strong graphics that communicate a central theme help to grab people’s attention and deliver the ‘wow-factor’.

-However, it’s not just about creating a big impact.
-Being too ‘in your face’ can be off-putting for visitors.
-Providing a welcoming, open and bright environment is key to a successful exhibition.
-In addition, a stand that guides visitors on a buying journey is crucial to delivering a great visitor experience, and to sales.
-A hospitality area with comfortable seating and a selection of drinks on offer is always a draw.
-It provides an ideal place for informal business meetings and networking.
+It’s not just about creating a big impact, however, as being too ‘in your face’ can be off-putting for visitors.
+Providing a welcoming, open and bright environment that guides visitors on a buying journey around the stand is crucial to delivering a great visitor experience, and to sales.
+A hospitality area with comfortable seating and a selection of drinks on offer is always a draw and provides an ideal place for informal business meetings and networking.

 Stand attractors are a great tool for capturing visitors’ attention.
-Live social media walls are fantastic at generating buzz and encouraging visitor interaction.
-As well as communicating your messages beyond the walls of the exhibition hall.
-Competitions for high-value prizes; promo staff and entertainers; interactive games and displays; free giveaways; and clever use of technology can all encourage interactions with your visitors and can help gather crowds.
-Whatever tactics you choose, it’s important to ensure that any activity is well thought through.
-Most of all, that it is relevant to your business messages or the products/services you provide.
+Live social media walls are fantastic at generating buzz and encouraging visitor interaction, as well as communicating your messages beyond the walls of the exhibition hall.
+Competitions for high value prizes, promo staff and entertainers, interactive games and displays, free giveaways and clever use of technology all encourage interaction with your visitors and can help gather crowds.
+Whatever tactics you choose, it’s important to ensure that any activity is well thought through and relevant to your business messages or the products/services you provide.

 Once you’ve attracted visitors to your stand, it’s vital to engage with them in a memorable way.
-People don’t attend exhibitions to interact with social media walls, enter competitions or receive free giveaways.
-Although these do help drive footfall – these draws are not enough to keep them on your stand for long.
-Visitors take time out from their busy schedules to search for the latest solutions.
-New ideas that will help solve their business problems and make their working lives easier.
+People don’t attend exhibitions to interact with social media walls, enter competitions or receive free giveaways – although these do help drive footfall – these draws are not enough to keep them on your stand for long.
+Visitors take time out from their busy schedules to search for the latest solutions that will help solve their business problems and make their working lives easier.
 Once they have got past the initial draw, there needs to be substance behind the stand.

 Having a clear understanding of what your prospects and potential customers’ needs in advance of the exhibition allows you to adapt your on-stand messaging to answer their problems and anticipate any questions they may have.
-Demonstrate your products/services in context for the visitor.
-In addition, provide more detailed information for the visitor to take away and access after the exhibition.
-This could be via branded, pre-loaded USBs, an online link, or printed collateral.
+Demonstrate your products/services in context for the visitor and provide more detailed information for the visitor to take away and access after the exhibition via branded, pre-loaded USBs, an online link, or printed collateral.

 Having the right balance of staff manning your stand is important.
-No one likes being pounced on by a pushy sales person, but equally, your staff need to appear confident when approaching visitors.
-Additionally, they must have excellent knowledge of the products/services your company is offering and how they are of use to your visitors.
+No one likes being pounced on by a pushy sales person, but equally your staff need to appear confident when approaching visitors, have excellent knowledge of the products/services your company is offering and how they are of use to your visitors.
 A thorough staff briefing going through messaging, targets and dos and don’ts before the exhibition doors are flung open is a must.